 Glenholme to offer summer program

-The school is celebrating 50 years as an independent, coeducational, special needs boarding and day school for students with high functioning autism spectrum disorders, compulsive behaviors, depression, anxiety and various learning differences.
+The school is an independent, coeducational, special needs boarding and day school for students with high-functioning autism spectrum disorders, compulsive behaviors, depression, anxiety and various learning differences.

-The summer program offers a comprehensive educational and enrichment opportunity in which students are able to gain credits and get momentum on their next school year —academically and socially.
+The summer program features educational and enrichment opportunities in which students can gain credits and get momentum on their next school year —academically and socially.

-The summer session allows for more personalized educational instruction each morning with extended periods, small class sizes, and knowledgeable special educators.
+The summer session at Glenholme provides more personalized academic instruction each morning with extended periods of small class sizes with knowledgeable special educators.

-Afternoons and evenings are devoted to recreational and instructional activities emphasizing social skill development.
+During the afternoons and evenings, there is ample time devoted to recreational and instructional activities emphasizing social skill development.